Your browser does not support JavaScript! Nurse Shortage in Nursing Homes: What It Costs You in 2026

 You blocked your calendar for interviews, went through the scheduling and rescheduling, sat through a couple of no-call-no-shows, and finally found a few candidates you were genuinely excited about.
 You made the reference calls, worked with HR on offers, built a training schedule, dusted off the manual.
 You welcomed your new hire, walked them through every policy.
 The first week went great — and then they missed a shift without notice and ghosted you.

 Whew.
 That’s exhausting just to read.
 One hiring cycle is daunting; the thought of doing it over and over is worse.
-And the recruiting timeline backs up the feeling — the average time to bring on an experienced RN runs about 83 days (NSI).
+And the recruiting timeline backs up the feeling — the average time to recruit an experienced RN runs about 78 days — still over two and a half months (NSI).
 No one wants to be stuck in a permanent loop of hiring, onboarding, and training — while revenue leaks at every turn.

 Challenge #3: Keeping the staff you hired

 Then there’s turnover — and this is where the old assumptions are most out of date.
-The cost of losing a single staff RN has climbed to about $61,110 on average, with each one-percentage-point change in RN turnover costing (or saving) the average hospital roughly $289,000 a year (NSI 2025).
+The cost of losing a single bedside RN runs about $60,090, and each one-percentage-point change in RN turnover costs — or saves — the average hospital roughly $295,000 a year (NSI 2025).
 For context on the wage base underneath that, the median RN now earns about $93,600 a year (BLS, May 2024) — a long way from the numbers many old staffing calculators still use.

 The number that should worry you most is the CNAs